 Software developers are perhaps best known for agile working.
-Generally, agile projects1 are defined by short bursts of work that are intended to produce a deliverable result - within 1-4 weeks.
+Generally, agile projects are defined by short bursts of work that are intended to produce a deliverable result - within 1-4 weeks.
 These bursts of work are usually called sprints.

 "In software engineering, the agile methodology allows you to continuously deliver business value, immediately get feedback and adjust further steps accordingly.
 But agile practices and tools can easily be extrapolated to almost any non-tech project.
 Agile Manifesto states some great principles of empowering people and the new-age approach to management.
-Mature frameworks like Scrum provide great tools and techniques for every project where progress tracking, team collaboration, and transparency of processes are important." - Roman Sumnikov, Software Team Lead at Vable
+Mature frameworks like Scrum provide great tools and techniques for every project where progress tracking, team collaboration, and transparency of processes are important." - Software Team Lead at Vable

-There are various methodologies, but one of the best-known agile project management frameworks is Scrum2, which is relatively rigid compared to other frameworks.
+There are various methodologies, but one of the best-known agile project management frameworks is Scrum, which is relatively rigid compared to other frameworks.
 Scrum is a term that came from rugby - it refers to when the players huddle together.
 The three roles in Scrum are the ScrumMaster, the Product Owner, and the Team.
-The ScrumMaster is there to facilitate the process and help the team function by removing any obstacles, while the Product Owner has the final say about the product, and is makes sure the team understands the vision.
+The ScrumMaster is there to facilitate the process and help the team function by removing any obstacles, while the Product Owner has the final say about the product, and makes sure the team understands the vision.
 The Team is self-organising, and determines how to execute the vision the Product Owner communicates to them.

 So what of the current manager?
 Agile teams work as a collective, without a traditional project leader - your manager’s duties would instead be spread out across the roles of Product Owner, ScrumMaster, and Team.
 Instead of acting as a traditional manager, the ScrumMaster would be there to help the team by removing obstacles in the way of the team’s tasks, and help prioritise the backlog.

 Case Study: The Library at Chalmers University of Technology in Sweden

 All organisations have to remain agile, including libraries.
 Librarians need to ensure that the structure they work within doesn’t hold them back - that might mean redefining that structure.
-The Library at Chalmers University of Technology in Sweden recognised3 that libraries are undrgoing a great deal of changes - including new technologies and different user demands - and this makes them good candidates for developing agile processes.
+The Library at Chalmers University of Technology in Sweden recognised that libraries are undergoing a great deal of changes - including new technologies and different user demands - and this makes them good candidates for developing agile processes.
 They adopted the principles of Scrum throughout the library after introducing Scrum to cross-disciplinary teams involving librarians and developers, working on projects like developing a new website.

 The library staff at Chalmers felt that the greatest risk of implementing Scrum was that “we will continue to work as previously, that the change means no change in our operations and that the change won’t matter”.
 Libraries often experience “death by committee”, where the process of change is too slow because there is too much discussion and speculation - this overlaps with the waterfall development process.
 Agile processes are a reaction to the slowness of the old method.